Cumulocity-IoT/cumulocity-mlops/README.md

 # cumulocity-mlops
-This repo outlines the steps required for a complete AI/ML cycle:
+This repo outlines the steps required for a complete AI/ML cycle.
+In involves Cumulocity IoT with the addintional components DataHub for offloading the process data:
 1. Export data through DataHub to AWS S3
 2. Locate Data in AWS S3
 3. Train Model in AWS SageMaker and export in ONNX format